-To consider and, if thought fit, to pass the following Ordinary Resolutions:
+To consider and, if thought fit, to pass the following resolutions, of which Resolutions 7 and 8 will be proposed as an Ordinary Resolution and Resolutions 9 and 10 will be proposed as Special Resolutions.

-- 7. That in place of all existing authorities, the Directors be generally and unconditionally authorised pursuant to section 551 of the Companies Act 2006 to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for, or to convert any security into, shares in the Company ("Relevant Securities"), up to a maximum aggregate nominal amount of £250,000 (representing approximately 23.7% of the nominal value of the ordinary shares in issue on 17 December 2009 for a period expiring (unless previously revoked, varied or renewed) on 16 May 2011 or, if sooner, the end of the next Annual General Meeting of the Company, but in each case the Company may, before such expiry, make an offer or agreement which would or might require Relevant Securities to be allotted after this authority expires and the Directors may allot Relevant Securities in pursuance of such offer or agreement as if this authority had not expired. - 8.
-That the Directors' Remuneration Report set out on pages 13 to 16 of the Annual Report and Accounts for the year ended 30 September 2009, be approved. - 9.
-That subject to the passing of Resolution 7 above and in place of all existing powers, the Directors be generally empowered pursuant to section 570 and 573 of the Companies Act 2006 to allot equity securities (within the meaning of section 560 of the Companies Act 2006) for cash, pursuant to the authority conferred by Resolution 7 as if section 561(1) of the Companies Act 2006 did not apply to such allotment, provided that this power shall expire on 16 May 2011 or, if sooner, the end of the next Annual General Meeting of the Company.
-This power shall be limited to the allotment of equity securities: - 9.1 in connection with an offer of equity securities (including, without limitation, under a rights issue, open offer or similar arrangement) in favour of holders of ordinary shares in the capital of the Company in proportion (as nearly as may be practicable) to their existing holdings of ordinary shares but subject to such exclusions or other arrangements as the Directors deem necessary or expedient in relation to fractional entitlements or any legal, regulatory or practical problems under the laws of any territory, or the requirements of any regulatory body or stock exchange; and but the Company may, before such expiry, make an offer or agreement which would or might require equity securities to be allotted after this power expires and the Directors may allot equity securities in pursuance of such offer or agreement as if this power had not expired.
+- 7. That in place of all existing authorities, the Directors be generally and unconditionally authorised pursuant to section 551 of the Companies Act 2006 to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for, or to convert any security into, shares in the Company ("Relevant Securities"), up to a maximum aggregate nominal amount of £250,000 (representing approximately 23.7% of the nominal value of the ordinary shares in issue on 16 December 2010 for a period expiring (unless previously revoked, varied or renewed) on 15 May 2012 or, if sooner, the end of the next Annual General Meeting of the Company, but in each case the Company may, before such expiry, make an offer or agreement which would or might require Relevant Securities to be allotted after this authority expires and the Directors may allot Relevant Securities in pursuance of such offer or agreement as if this authority had not expired. - 8.
+That the Directors' Remuneration Report set out on pages 13 to 16 of the Annual Report and Accounts for the year ended 30 September 2010, be approved. - 9.
+That subject to the passing of Resolution 7 above and in place of all existing powers, the Directors be generally empowered pursuant to section 570 and 573 of the Companies Act 2006 to allot equity securities (within the meaning of section 560 of the Companies Act 2006) for cash, pursuant to the authority conferred by Resolution 7 as if section 561(1) of the Companies Act 2006 did not apply to such allotment, provided that this power shall expire on 15 May 2012 or, if sooner, the end of the next Annual General Meeting of the Company.
+This power shall be limited to the allotment of equity securities: